Women's outfitworkweekendsmart casual

 Why it works

 Two pieces, multiple occasions.
 The cardigan brings the third piece.
 The chelsea boots answers it — mid-brown suede or leather.
-Two earth tones together is the modern workwear formula.
+Olive against rust, khaki against chocolate — both lifted from the same Pantone neighbourhood, so they always agree.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.